apache/dolphinscheduler-website/docs/en-us/1.3.1/user_doc/standalone-deployment.md

     resourceStorageType="HDFS"

     # here is an example of saving to a local file system
-    # Note: If you want to upload to HDFS and the NameNode has HA enabled, you need to put core-site.xml and hdfs-site.xml in the conf directory.
-In this example, it is placed under /opt/dolphinscheduler/conf, and Configure the namenode cluster name; if the NameNode is not HA, modify it to a specific IP or host name.
+    # Note: If you want to upload resource files to HDFS and the NameNode has HA enabled, you need to put core-site.xml and hdfs-site.xml in the installPath/conf directory.
+In this example, it is placed under /opt/soft/dolphinscheduler/conf, and Configure the namenode cluster name; if the NameNode is not HA, modify it to a specific IP or host name.
     defaultFS="file:///data/dolphinscheduler"